An excellent Budget Camping Safari into Lesotho and along the Garden Route of South Africa, starting in Durban and ending in Cape Town, South Africa.

-Next, our Budget Lesotho & Garden Route Tour travels inland, taking us over breathtaking mountain passes of the Outeniqua Mountains; which separate the coast from the semi-arid Klein (Small) Karoo region.
+In the morning our Budget Lesotho & Garden Route Tour travels inland, taking us over breathtaking mountain passes of the Outeniqua Mountains; which separate the coast from the semi-arid Klein (Small) Karoo region.
 Leaving the green belt along the ocean we make our way to Oudtshoorn, a historic Karoo town famed for the Cango Caves and the ostrich farms.

 Arriving in the Oudtshoorn area we make our way to the Cango Caves.
 This underground cave network is made up of a grand complex of interconnected caverns and passageways.
 We take a tour of the caves to see the magnificent stalagmites and stalactites in the large limestone caves.

 Our overnight stay in Oudtshoorn is at a resort campsite with a pool, internet, drinkable water and shared ablution facilities.

 Today we drive along the well-known Route 62, passing through the barren Klein Karoo on our way to the Cape Whale Route.
 We stop to sample the homemade confectionaries and baked goods, and browse local arts and crafts, at one of the many quaint and unique farmstalls along the Route 62.
 One of our colourful stops is at a quirky bar, with an eye-catching name - Ronnie's Sex Shop - which is actually just a country pub.